It's time for an update

 How long do combi boilers last?

 Combi boilers can have a longevity of anywhere between 10-15 years, depending on their model and how regularly they are serviced.
-Annual boiler servicing can extend the lifetime of a combi boiler considerably.
+We recommend having your boiler system serviced every year to ensure that it is operating safely and efficiently, as well as to identify and address any potential issues before they become major problems.

 How much do combi boilers cost to install?